 Sleep apnea is one of the most common sleeping disorders, and it's characterized by a stopping and starting of the patient's breathing while they are asleep.
 Untreated sleep apnea can lead to everything from interrupted sleep and fatigue to heart problems and other significant health impacts.
-Get more information on sleep apnea, including details on its three forms (obstructive, central, and complex) and the kinds of health problems that are linked to this condition (from WebMD).
+Get more information on sleep apnea from the Mayo Clinic.

 CPAP is short for "continuous positive air pressure," which is used to treat and manage sleep apnea, and is delivered to a patient via a CPAP machine.
 These shoebox-size devices are a mainstay in many sleep apnea patients' lives, with calibrated air flow delivered through a hose and into a facemask, which is typically worn at all times during sleep.
 BiPAP, short for "bilevel positive airway pressure," differs from CPAP in that it delivers two kinds (or levels) of air pressure to the user of the device: inhale pressure and exhale pressure.